Nail the Interview

 7. Call waiting notifications

-You might find this hard to believe, but there are people who get an incoming call and then ask their interviewer to “hold on”.
+You might find this hard to believe, but some people get an incoming call and then ask their interviewer to “hold on”.
 Needless to say, it is doubtful they will make it to the next round.
 Turn off your call waiting, email notices, Facebook notices, and Twitter notices while you are on your call.

 Winning Answers to 500 Interview Questions